naming your company BN Branding

 I know how it feels to struggle with a business name.
 When I rebranded my own branding firm I found that naming my own company was dramatically harder than doing the same work for clients.

 I had plenty of clever ideas, but I wouldn’t say I was in love with any of them.
 I went back to the drawing board dozens of times, and it was still excruciatingly hard to pull the trigger.
-Eventually I pulled in a few friends and advertising colleagues to weigh in and help me see things in a different light.

-What they provided was radical candor.
 They pushed me in a more practical direction… one that has played out well over the years once we attached meaning to our new name.
 It was that outsider’s perspective that got me UN-stuck.

 Naming a company - BN Branding's Brand Insight Blog

 If you’re trying to name a company or a new product, my new book will help.
 Find it on Amazon.
+Or download the digital version here.

 The fact is, the best brand names are the ones that create the highest level of disagreement.